Hybrid Work Model Examples: How Leading Companies Are Making It Work

 Conclusion: Building a Hybrid Work Strategy That Works for Your Organization

-Recent data confirms the strong preference for hybrid arrangements, with 60% of employees with remote-capable jobs preferring hybrid arrangements.
-Organizations that ignore this preference risk significant talent loss, as 64% of exclusively remote employees indicated they were extremely likely to leave their job unless given long-term flexible work options.
+The diverse company examples demonstrate “no single ‘correct’ hybrid work model.”
+Recent data confirms strong preferences: “60% of employees with remote-capable jobs prefer hybrid arrangements.”
+Organizations ignoring this preference “risk significant talent loss, as 64% of exclusively remote employees indicated they were extremely likely to leave their job unless given long-term flexible work options.”

-- Start with clear objectives that balance business needs and employee preferences
+- Start with clear objectives balancing business needs and employee preferences

-- Design policies with enough structure for consistency but sufficient flexibility for individual circumstances
+- Design policies with sufficient structure for consistency but flexibility for individuals

-- Invest in appropriate technology to support seamless collaboration
+- Invest in appropriate technology supporting seamless collaboration

-- Train managers to lead effectively across distributed teams
+- Train managers leading effectively across distributed teams

-- Continuously measure outcomes and refine your approach based on data
+- Continuously measure outcomes refining based on data